-Professional Experience: Retired Senior Vice President of Industrial Relations of Saudi A Arabian Oil Company (Saudi Aramco) (the world's largest producer of 251 crude oil) from 2007 to 2014 and served as a director of Saudi Aramco from 2004 e 65 ector Skills and Expertise: The Board determined that Mr. Al Khayyal should be nominated f for election as a Director because of his exceptional knowledge of the ience and executive experience with the world's largest producer of ce: 2014 EPENDENT Other Company Directorships: • Marathon Petroleum Corporation (since 2016) Former Directorships in the Past 5 Years: None LIAM E. ALI BRECHT Professional Experience: Non-Executive Chairman of the Board of California Resources production company) since 2016 and Executive Chairman of th Vice President of Occidental Petroleum Corporation from 2008 President of Oxy Oil & Gas, Americas from 2012 to 2014 67 ctor r election as a Director because of his extensive experience in the with a public oil and gas exploration and production company and an ce: 2016 EPENDENT Other Company Directorships: • Chairman of the Board and has been a director of Rowan Companies plc (since 2015) Former Directorships in the Past 5 Years: • None ATHERINE BANKS 2 Professional Experience: Vice Chancellor of Engineering and National Laboratories for T Engineering at Texas A&M University (a public research university) 59 lection as a Director because of her extensive experience in engineering argest engineering schools in the country and overseeing the engineering ector ce: 2019 EPENDENT Other Company Directorships: • None Former Directorships in the Past 5 Years: • None AN M. BENN E Professional Experience: Retired President and Chief Executive Officer of H&R Block, In President and Chief Executive Officer of H&R Block, Inc. from 2 Interim Chief Executive Officer of H&R Block, Inc. from 2007 to Senior Vice President and Chief Financial Officer of Aetna, Inc. 2010 to 2011 o 2008 e 68 ector election as a Director because of his business and financial expertise, al officer of a large, public company.
-He is a certified public accountant ce: 2006 EPENDENT Other Company Directorships: • Fluor Corporation (since 2011) • TJX Companies, Inc. (since 2007) Former Directorships in the Past 5 Years: • None
+Age 66 crude oil) Senior Vice President of Industrial Relations of Saudi Aramo 2004 to 2014 Skills and Expertise: The Board determined that Mr. Al Khayyal should be nominate i Arabian Oil Company (Saudi Aramco) (the world's largest producer of o from 2007 to 2014 and served as a director of Saudi Aramco from d for election as a Director because of his exceptional knowledge of the Director since: 2014 INDEPENDENT crude oil. erience and executive experience with the world's largest producer of Other Company Directorships: • Marathon Petroleum Corporation (since 2016) Former Directorships in the Past 5 Years: • None E Non-Executive Chairman of the Board of California Resource production company) since 2016 and Executive Chairman of Vice President of Occidental Petroleum Corporation from 200 President of Oxy Oil & Gas, Americas from 2012 to 2014 Age 68 President of Oxy Oil & Gas, Americas from 2012 to 2014 Skills and Expertise: The Board determined that Mr. Albrecht should be nominated f or election as a Director because of his extensive experience in the Director since: 2016 domestic oil and natural gas industry and executive experience international offshore drilling company. e with a public oil and gas exploration and production company and an INDEPENDENT Other Company Directorships: • Lead Independent Director of Valaris plc (since 2019) Former Directorships in the Past 5 Years: Chairman of the Board and director of Rowan Companies plc (2015-2019) M. KATHERINE BANKS 0 Professional Experience: Vice Chancellor of Engineering and National Laboratories for Engineering at Texas A&M University (a public research univ The Texas A&M University System and Dean of the College of ersity) since 2012